 The market price of the Common Shares immediately following the implementation of the Consolidation is expected to be approximately equal to the market price of the Common Shares prior to the implementation of the Consolidation multiplied by the applicable consolidation ratio but there is no assurance that the anticipated market price immediately following the implementation of the Consolidation will be realized or, if realized, will be sustained.
-There is a risk that the total market capitalization of the Common Shares (the market price of the Common Shares outstanding) after the implementation the Consolidation may be lower than the total market capitalization of the Consolidation.
+There is a risk that the total market capitalization of the Common Shares (the market price of the Common Shares multiplied by the number of Common Shares outstanding) after the implementation the Consolidation may be lower than the total market capitalization of the Common Shares prior to the implementation of the Consolidation.

 Although the Corporation believes that establishing a higher market price for the Common Shares could also enhance the marketability of the Common Shares by potentially broadening the pool of investors that may consider investing in the Corporation, including institutional and other investors whose internal investment policies prohibit or discourage them from purchasing shares trading below a certain minimum price and reduce volatility, there is no assurance that implementing the Consolidation will achieve either of these results.
 If the Consolidation is implemented and the market price of the Common Shares (adjusted to reflect the applicable consolidation ratio) declines, the percentage decline as an absolute number and as a percentage of the Corporation's overall market capitalization may be greater than would have occurred if the Consolidation had not been implemented.
-Both the total market capitalization of the Corporation and the adjusted market price of the Common Shares following the Consolidation may be lower than they were before the Consolidation took effect.
+Both the total market capitalization of the Corporation and the adjusted market price of the can be no assurance that the total market capitalization of the Corporation (the aggregate value of all Common Shares at the market price then in effect) immediately after the Consolidation will be equal to or greater than the total market capitalization immediately before the Consolidation.
+In addition, there can be no assurance that the per-share market price of the Common Shares following the Consolidation will equal or exceed the direct arithmetical result of the Consolidation.
+The Consolidation may result in some shareholders owning "odd lots" of less than 1000 Common Shares on a post- Consolidation basis which may be more difficult to sell, or require greater transaction costs per share to sell.

+Common Shares following the Consolidation may be lower than they were before the Consolidation took effect.
 The reduced number of Common Shares that would be outstanding after the Consolidation is implemented could also adversely affect the liquidity of the Common Shares.